Autumn in the Brainerd Lakes

 In fall, there's a hint of melancholy in lakes country; the faint echos of children's laughter and water-ski boats seem to hang in the air.
 But autumn colors are vibrant in the hardwood forests, and there's lots to do when the air is crisp.

-Best of all, there are no crowds, and it's easy to find a place to stay, even at the last minute.
+Best of all, there are no crowds, and it's not hard to find a place to stay, even at the last minute.

 One year, I spent the first weekend of October in the Brainerd lakes area, which is misleadingly named because few tourists spend time in Brainerd.
 Golfers and shoppers go to Nisswa, home of the largest resorts.